-Despite the fact that Toronto, Ontario, is our country’s largest and best-known city, Canada’s capital actually lies northeast of it in the city of Ottawa, Ontario.
+Despite the fact that Toronto, Ontario, is our country’s largest and best-known city, Canada’s capital actually lies northeast of it.
+The city of Ottawa is the capital.

 Non-Canadians also quite understandably scratch their heads when it comes to understanding our home city of Victoria.
 The capital of our province, British Columbia, is Victoria.
 It’s located on Vancouver Island.
 But the city of Vancouver isn’t – it’s found on the mainland.

 Now that we’ve thoroughly confused you, let’s go back to Ottawa, Ontario…

 Sporting massive Parliament buildings, uniquely designed museums and a thriving downtown core, there are many interesting places to visit in Ottawa.

 Got a crush on Canada?
 Read this!
 It’s Blooming at These Top 5 Victoria, BC, Gardens

 Here’s the scoop on places to see in Ottawa.

 And seeing as it’s the New Year, we’re putting a wintery spin on our winter guide to Ottawa.